Centralized Volatility Reduction for Electricity Markets: Centralized clearing of insurance contracts

 \subsection{Electricity markets with multiple ex-post stages}

-The proposed market for call options can run in parallel with wholesale electricity markets that have multiple ex-post stages.
-For example, consider an electricity market with a forward stage at $t=0$, and multiple ex-post stages $t = 1,\ldots,T$, where $T>1$.
+The proposed insurance market can run in parallel with wholesale electricity markets that have multiple ex-post stages.
+For example, consider an electricity market with a forward stage at $t=0$ (think day-ahead market), and multiple ex-post stages $t = 1,\ldots,T$ with $T>1$ (e.g., the multiple real-time markets).
 Here, $\Omega$ is the collection of possible scenarios at $t\in \{1,\dots,T\}$,

 Denote the price for electricity faced by $i$ at $t\geq 1$ by $p^{\omega,*}_i(t)$, where $\omega$ encodes a random trajectory of available renewable supply.
-The options market can proceed as described, where the price signal $p^{\omega,*}_i$ is the average electricity price over $T$ periods, given by The profit to each market participant in the objective of \eqref{eq:DA.opt} becomes the total profit over $T$ periods.
-That is, for a market participant $i$, denoting her profit from the electricity market at stage $t$ by $\pi^\omega_i (t)$, her total profit becomes The options market is then defined with the parameters $\pi^\omega_i$ and $p^{\omega,*}_i$ for each $i$. }
+The insurance market can proceed as described, where the price signal $p^{\omega,*}_i$ is computed as the average electricity price over $T$ periods as The profit to each market participant in the objective of \eqref{eq:DA.opt} becomes the total profit over $T$ periods.
+That is, for a market participant $i$, denoting her profit from the electricity market at stage $t$ by $\pi^\omega_i (t)$, her total profit becomes The insurance market is then defined with the parameters $\pi^\omega_i$ and $p^{\omega,*}_i$ for each $i$.}